Elmhurst University is committed to a policy of fair treatment of its students and recognizes a student’s need to express grievances or complaints.

 Whenever possible, students are encouraged to try to resolve the conflict by first discussing it with someone from the institutional office most directly involved.
 Many problems can be resolved if a student makes an appointment with a faculty or staff member and communicates their concern or grievance where it can be addressed in accordance with the policies and procedures of that office.
-See the list of Elmhurst College offices and services.
+See the list of Elmhurst University offices and services.

 In situations in which issues cannot or have not been resolved through the informal complaint process, students are encouraged to file a formal complaint by reaching out to the appropriate campus office.

 Here is information regarding Federal compliance and reporting at Elmhurst University.